Our packaging

 Our cosmetics in bulk

-15 products from multiple brands are available for sale in a shared dispenser with a single glass bottle, including 3 products from La Rosée: the Cleansing Shower Oil, the Ultra-Soft Washing Gel, and the Remover Micellar Gel.
+Fifteen products from multiple brands are available through a shared dispenser system using a single glass bottle—including three La Rosée products: Cleansing Shower Oil, Ultra-Soft Washing Gel, and Remover Micellar Gel.